bashbaugh/old-personal-site/_posts/2019-02-02-html5-js-game-p1.md

 Since the purpose of this tutorial is to make a JavaScript game, I will only cover a tiny bit of HTML in this tutorial (I will also only cover a tiny amount of JavaSCript).
 If you want to learn more, I will include links to more resources below.

-#### Requirements and Setup
+### Requirements and Setup

 Doing basic HTML development is very easy because the only tool that you really need is your web browser.
+Also, you will need some way to edit your code.

+#### Get a Text Editor

-Also, it is much nicer to use a real text editor (code editor) for programming, because:
+It is much nicer to use a real text editor (code editor) for programming, because:

 + It will syntax-highlight, or color, your code.
 This is nice because you can easily find different parts of the code, and it makes programming much easier.
 + Most have special auto-complete and code correction features that make writing code easier.